EdgeFirstAI/documentation/docs/discrete/models/train_fusion.md

 # Train a Fusion Model

 A fully annotated dataset that is split into training and validation samples is required to start training a Fusion model.
-This will briefly show the steps for training a model, but for an in depth tutorial, please see [Training Fusion](../../models/fusion/training.md).
+This will briefly show the steps for training a model, but for an in depth tutorial, please see [Training Fusion Models](../../models/training/fusion.md).

 From the "Projects" page, click on "Model Experiments" of your project.